(As last amended November 2015)

 - Any Member of the Governing Board may participate in either a full Board meeting or an executive session by means of a conference telephone or similar communications equipment allowing all persons participating in the meeting to hear each other simultaneously during the conversation.
 Participation by such means constitutes presence in person at a meeting.

 ARTICLE IV: OFFICERS

 - An Executive Committee, consisting of the current Governing Board Chair, immediate past Chair, and the Chair-Elect will act as a decision-making and coordinating committee.
 They will meet regularly, call meetings of the Governing Board as required, and provide oversight, monitoring, and evaluation of the operations of the Society.

-- The officers of the Society shall be the members of the Executive Committee and the Secretary-Treasurer.
+- The officers of the Society shall be the members of the Executive Committee and the Secretary and the Treasurer.

-- The Secretary-Treasurer shall be elected by the Governing Board.
-The Secretary-Treasurer shall be elected for a three-year term, and may be re-elected once, but may not serve more than six consecutive years.
-If a person is the Chairperson in the sixth year of his or her term on the Governing Board, that individual will remain on the Governing Board for one additional year to serve as the immediate Past Chair.
+- The Secretary shall be elected by the Governing Board.
+The Secretary shall be elected for a three-year term, and may be re-elected once, but may not serve more than six consecutive years.

 ARTICLE V: ELECTIONS